hannahmetzler/hannahmetzler.github.io/research.md

 ### Computational Social Science

-As a postdoc in Computational Social Science at the Complexity Science Hub, the Medical University of Vienna and Technical University Graz, I currently work on the following projects:
+As a postdoc in the [Computational Social Science lab](dgarcia.eu) at the Complexity Science Hub, the Medical University of Vienna and Technical University Graz, I currently work on the following projects:

 * Assessing collective emotions and mental health during the COVID-19 outbreak using social media analyses.
 Recored talks about this project:
     - [Seminar at the Oxford Wellbeing Research Center](https://www.youtube.com/watch?v=d953J1vcH4s)